olcf/hands-on-with-odo/challenges/OpenMP_Basics/README.md

 `omp_get_num_threads()` and `omp_get_thread_num()` are two of the OpenMP API functions.
 They are used to determine the total number of OpenMP threads spawned inside the parallel region and a specific OpenMP thread's ID, respectively.
 In order to use these API calls, you need to include the `#include <omp.h>` header file. `sched_getcpu()` returns the ID of the virtual CPU core the OpenMP thread runs on - but this is **NOT** part of OpenMP.

-> CLARIFICATION: Each Frontier node contains 64 physical CPU cores, and each physical CPU core has 2 virtual cores for a total of 128 total virtual cores per node.
+> CLARIFICATION: Each Odo (and Frontier) node contains 64 physical CPU cores, and each physical CPU core has 2 virtual cores for a total of 128 total virtual cores per node.
 Everywhere else in the challenges, these virtual cores are referred to as hardware threads, but they will be referred to as virtual CPU cores here to avoid confusion with the use of the word threads in the context of OpenMP.

 Ok, great!
 But what about the rest of that OpenMP directive?
 Let's take a look at each one of the clauses individually: